Complexity noun | com·plex·i·ty

 In order to be meticulous about measurement, it is crucial that organizations begin with an understanding of their current data risk exposure.
 Without knowing what vulnerabilities you have and what threats are most pervasive, there is no way to know if any new tools or processes will help move the needle.
 A product like Incydr can help you assess risk, and accelerate and simplify insider threat investigations.
 The data risk surfaced by Incydr provides security teams with the insight needed to respond appropriately.
 When it comes to insider threat response, this is often a human response rather than a technical control.
 Combine response with analysis of the available data risk insights, and you’ve got the critical components for the success of an insider threat program.

 Organizations that succeed with managing complex security stacks tend to designate specific groups to run DLP, CASB and their insider threat program.
 This approach can be effective because it allows individuals to specialize, so the same person who writes the rules in DLP does not also have to manage CASB, UEBA or do investigations.
 This diversified structure essentially removes the complexity from each individual’s job.
 The challenge is for organizations who don’t have a huge budget or security team – the roles and responsibilities list reads like a CVS receipt.
 If you don’t have the luxury to strip complexity out of roles and responsibilities, then look for tools that do it for you.
-Incydr’s risk exposure dashboard and detection lenses make it easy to tune out the noise inadvertently caused by employees collaborating to get their work done and instead focus on truly high-risk situations, such as departing employees and high-risk employees.
+Incydr’s 120 risk indicators make it easy to tune out the noise inadvertently caused by employees collaborating to get their work done and instead focus on truly high-risk situations, such as departing employees and high-risk employees.

 The cautionary tale